Protests sweep West Bank and Middle East cities after Gaza hospital strike

-There were protests in the West Bank and around Middle East cities early on Wednesday after about 500 Palestinians were killed in a blast at a Gaza City hospital on Tuesday, which Israeli and Palestinian officials blamed on each other.
+There were protests in the West Bank and around Middle East cities early on Wednesday after over 500 Palestinians were killed in a strike at a Gaza City hospital on Tuesday, which Israeli and Palestinian officials blamed on each other.

-Health authorities in the Hamas-ruled Gaza Strip said an Israeli air strike caused the blast, while Israel's military attributed it to a failed rocket launch by the Palestinian Islamic Jihad militant group.
+After days of Israeli strikes on health facilities in Gaza, a strike on Al Ahli Arab hospital left hundreds dead and wounded.
+Health authorities in the Gaza Strip said an Israeli air strike caused the blast, while Israel's military was quick to deny, claiming it was to a failed rocket launch by the Palestinian Islamic Jihad militant group.

-Regardless of who is found responsible for the explosion, which Hamas said had killed patients and others left homeless by Israeli bombardment, it will complicate efforts to contain the crisis.
+Health workers, the MSF and countries including Saudi Arabia confirmed it was an Israeli strike.
+Palestinian authorities said the strike killed patients and others were left homeless by Israeli bombardment, complicating efforts to contain the crisis.

 In one sign of this, Jordan's Foreign Minister, Ayman Safadi, cancelled a summit his country was to host in Amman with US President Joe Biden and the Egyptian and Palestinian leaders, along with King Abdullah.